Thank you for contacting

 Franchise Tax Board Statement and Tax Professional Insights

-Tax professionals say the modest update matters for eligible taxpayers managing larger balances.
-One tax pro noted that a client with a $25,000 debt under an installment agreement could save several hundred dollars by year’s end.
-For individual taxpayers on monthly payment plans, this can make the difference between staying current and falling behind.
+Tax professionals say the update matters for eligible taxpayers managing larger balances.
+For individual taxpayers on monthly payment plans, reduced daily compounding can make the difference between staying current and falling behind.

 Experts warn residents to avoid third-party companies that charge steep fees for services the Franchise Tax Board already provides for free.
-The official website allows taxpayers to apply online, manage agreements, and track payments securely.
+The official website allows taxpayers to apply online, manage agreements, and securely track payments.
 Using outside services risks errors and Franchise Tax Board penalties if a taxpayer fails to meet obligations.

 What Taxpayers Should Do to Stay Compliant

 The FTB urges taxpayers not to pause payments while an application is pending.
 Interest continues to accrue until the due date, so sending payments on time is essential.
-Options include mailing checks, drafting funds from a bank account, or employer wage withholding.
+Options include mailing checks or drafting funds from a bank account.

-If a taxpayer fails to meet the terms of an installment agreement, the state board can issue a tax lien, bank levy, earnings withholding order, or a continuous order that remains in effect until the balance is cleared.
-These steps can cause financial hardship by restricting access to wages and money.
+If a taxpayer fails to meet the terms of an installment agreement, the state board can issue a tax lien, bank levy, earnings withholding order, or a continuous order to withhold that remains in effect for up to 12 months.
+These steps can cause financial hardship by restricting access to wages and funds.

 Tax professionals encourage eligible taxpayers to review their financial situation often.
 If monthly payment plans become difficult to afford, the safest option is to request adjustments directly with the Franchise Tax Board before more decisive enforcement actions begin.